learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q12.** An e-commerce site lets users pick a product colour.
+**Q.** An e-commerce site lets users pick a product colour.
 The developer wants the browser\'s native colour-picker widget with no extra libraries.
 Which input type should be used?

 - A) `<input type="text" pattern="#[0-9A-Fa-f]{6}">`
 - B) `<input type="color">`